-Romania: Time for investments for Black Sea gas exploration project3.
-June 2020. / SEE Energy News
+Romania: Time for investments for Black Sea gas exploration project, SEE Energy News

 Urgent legislative changes, a more competitive tax regime, a free market and stability are needed to attract investments in the sector and project for the exploitation of Black Sea gas, said CFO of the largest Romanian oil and gas company OMV Petrom Alina Popa.
 This project represents a huge opportunity for Romania.